sleepiesther/Dooms-Eye/Getting Started.md

 If you want a good goal value for your clock speed, a speed of 4.3 - 4.5 GHz seems to be enough to run at 1080p 120 FPS.

+### Downpatching
+There are a couple of glitches in this game that only work on a pre-Tokyo DLC patch.
+The main practice tool [Chaos Spear](https://github.com/sleepiesther/Chaos-Spear) also doesn't work on the most recent patch for annoying memory address reasons, though it is compatible with the Tokyo launch patch.

+Because of this, most runners run on the version just before Tokyo was released.
+To learn how to obtain this version, follow [this guide](https://www.speedrun.com/Shadow_Generations/guides/scmlk).

+If you plan on speedrunning Tokyo, then it is recommended to use the Tokyo launch patch instead of the most recent patch.
+The manifest ID of the Tokyo launch patch is 	8323993515852168922.

 ## Categories
 Shadow Generations speedruns are separated into multiple different categories, each with a different ruleset.